-Soft, fluffy buttery brioche dough, twirled into scrolls sandwiching layers of sweet strawberry jam, baked, then tossed in strawberry sugar.
+Soft, fluffy buttery brioche dough, twirled into scrolls sandwiching layers of sweet strawberry jam, baked then tossed in strawberry sugar.
 These Strawberry Donut Brioche Scrolls are such a fun weekend baking project.
 Your kids will love them (and so will you!)

 - On a floured work surface, roll out the dough to approximately 20cm x 40cm.

 - Evenly smear the strawberry jam over the bottom two thirds of the dough.

 - Now fold the top third over like a letter fold.

 - Then bring the bottom third over to close the letter fold.
 Now turn the dough 90 degrees so the short edge is at the top and bottom, and long edge on the side.

 - Using a sharp knife, trim all around the edge of the rectangle to create neat, straight edges.
 Now cut the dough into 6 equal sized vertical strips.

 - Twirl each strip into a scroll, it gets a bit slippery at the start but use your fingers to hold the centre in place and swirl the dough around it.

 - Repeat with the remaining 5 strips.
 Brush with egg wash

 - Prove for 45 minutes in a warm place